A home of their own

 A series of suitors

 Tot’s brother Tom regularly brought his University of Sydney friends south for visits.
 Robert ‘Bert’ Dick and Donald McKay Barnet were frequent visitors who feature in the early diaries.
 Upon meeting Bert, Tot writes, ‘I was a little shy with Bert & so was he, he is very tall nice looking & I believe nice’.3 She describes times spent with Jess, Bert and Donald taking walks, picnicking at Jervis Bay and waltzing in the hallway of Meroogal.
 On one occasion, she describes how Bert carried her across a creek and waltzed with her in the middle of the water!
-She writes, ‘I like Bert very much’.4 In 1894, Donald married Jess (the moving story of their eldest son, Robert, is told on our World War I website).
+She writes, ‘I like Bert very much’.4 In 1894, Donald married Jess (read the moving story of their eldest son, Robert, in our WWI stories).
 However, although Tot and Bert exchanged many letters and remained friends, an engagement never eventuated.

 In 1892, the mysterious Mr Mason appears in the diary.
 Referred to by Tot as ‘the silent man’, Mr Mason was a goldmining entrepreneur met through her brother Robert.
 He often visited and stayed overnight at Meroogal, and Tot enjoyed playing tennis with him, as well as trips with her sisters to the nearby goldmining village of Yalwal to visit his mining operation.
 However, a diary entry from 29 November has been edited by Tot, who crossed out the words that detail a private conversation between her and Mr Mason – perhaps a proposal that was declined.
 The following sentence reads, ‘I treated him badly and felt sorry afterwards’.
 For the next week she dwelled on what had happened, staying up late to talk about it with Jess, and after her next meeting with Mr Mason she writes, ‘I don’t feel very bright and happy these times’.5 There are no more holidays in Yalwal, and Mr Mason soon disappears from the diary.